-The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, SA, were fished by seven purse seiners during 2009-10, with various live bait, pontoon-towing and feeding vessels also involved.
-Fishing commenced in early December 2009 and finished in late February 2010.
+The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, SA, were fished by five purse seiners during 2010-11, with various live bait, pontoon-towing and feeding vessels also involved.
+The majority of the purse seine fishing commenced in mid December 2010 and finished in late March 2011, with some late catches in mid November 2011.